Changing Details of Approved Programs

 - "Standard" triggers: observations that, once triggered, can be executed more than 24 hours in the future.
 This is essentially identical to the normal queue mode except that the targets are not known in advance.
 Thus, observations will be placed in the queue based on science rank and observing conditions constraints.
 If you want a triggered observation to be considered under this mode, you must complete the timing constraints in the Observing Conditions OT component.
 The PI will be notified if the telescope is not available within that time frame, and will be given the option to change his/her trigger.

 All types of ToO observations can be prepared and submitted using the standard sync operations of the Observing Tool (OT).
-It is also possible to trigger observations by sending a Uniform Resource Locator (URL) with all the observation information to secure web sockets on the observing database machines.
+It is also possible to trigger observations programmatically using an Application Programming Interface (API).
 Template observations in the programs are copied, populated with the target and guide star information, and then triggered.

 Phase II Preparation